Ethics & Compliance

 Analyzing Orders

-Relying on tools provided by an industry-leading third-party vendor, the Company’s dedicated SOM team analyzes customer orders for controlled substances manufactured by the Company.
-Vendor tools provide insight into customer orders based on a refined and targeted algorithm that is adjusted regularly.
-Deployment of this algorithm against all data in the Company’s possession regarding customer orders for controlled substances allows for a determination of orders that may be of unusual size, pattern, or frequency.
+Purdue Pharma L.P. and its subsidiaries, (including but not limited to Rhodes Pharmaceuticals L.P.) (the Company) have implemented a Suspicious Order Monitoring (SOM) program that is designed to follow the Controlled Substance Act (CSA) and Drug Enforcement Administration (DEA) regulations and guidance.
+Relying in part on tools provided by an industry-leading third-party vendor, the Company’s Suspicious Order Monitoring Team (SOMT) analyzes Direct Customer orders (i.e., orders that come from wholesalers/distributors) for controlled substances manufactured by the Company.
+Vendor tools provide insight into Direct Customer orders, based on a refined and targeted algorithm that is adjusted annually.
+Deployment of this algorithm, against all available data in the SOMT’s possession about Direct Customer orders for controlled substances, allows for a determination of orders that may be of unusual size, frequency, and pattern.
 When identified, such orders are pended (held) for further investigation.
-Pended orders are analyzed by the SOM team to determine if an order should be cleared and fulfilled or rejected.
-Based on guidelines made under our Voluntary Injunction, all orders that pend are considered “suspicious orders” and thus are reported to the DEA.
-If, after analysis, there is sufficient cause to allow release of an order, it may be fulfilled.
-If not, the order is flagged to the DEA as a rejected order.
+Pended orders are analyzed by the SOMT to determine if an order should be cleared or rejected.
+In addition, the Company sets thresholds for each Direct Customer.
+Pended orders above the established threshold are analyzed by the SOMT.

 Know Your Customer